capablaza/ms-demo-swarm-jpa/README.md

-# XXXXXXX Microservice Template.
+# Microservice Template.

 ## 1 Overview
-This project contains the XXXXXXX Microservice Template.
+This project contains the Microservice Template.
 It uses docker in development, build and production.

 ## 2 Developing locally
 Local development is done via a development docker image.
 As a minimum requirement, you need docker installed and a local clone of this repository.